uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 NOTE: So far, those systems that are registered as "Foreign/ANSIBLE" are not necessary been ever contacted by Uyuni yet, this means we do not have the real `machine-id`, which is not part of the Ansible inventory, and which needed to do a proper matching while onboarding the new minion.
 This means, before triggering the "Bootstrap" of an Ansible client, the `machine-id` needs to be properly set to the registered system.
 Easily done by(executing a command on the Ansible system before executing the "boostrap" state.

+For those systems that are "Foreign/ANSIBLE" we should enable some "Migration to Minion" tab that allows the user to trigger the bootstrap states via "salt-ssh" to convert this Ansible system into a fully-featured minion.

 This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with the product to understand, and for somebody familiar with the internals to implement.